Construction Site Accidents in Birmingham

 You have to make sure that you follow the obligations given to you as an employee to make a valid claim.
 This includes wearing any safety equipment provided, such as hard hats, ear protectors or gloves.
 You should also be trained on how to use equipment, such as fork-lifts.

-However, if your employer has failed to give you the required equipment or training, then this could form part of the basis for your compensation claim.
+However, if your employer has failed to give you the required equipment or training, then this could form part of the basis for your construction site accident claim.

 Industrial disease, unlike an injury that is immediately apparent, may take years to develop.
-One of the most common relates to asbestos, which was used in everything from roofs to boilers before its toxic properties were discovered.
+One of the most common industrial diseases is caused by asbestos, which was used in everything from roofs to boilers before its toxic properties were discovered.
 Asbestos exposure can lead to diseases such as mesothelioma or lung cancer.